 - Will my physician know what happens during my hospitalization?

-- The hospitalist will be in frequent contact with your physician, relaying the details of your care.
-Your physician will also be notified if anything unexpected happens during your stay.
-The hospitalist will work with your primary care physician to develop a plan and facilitate the transition of your care back to your primary care physician after you are discharged from the hospital.
+- Your primary care provider will be notified of your hospitalization at the time of discharge.
+The hospitalist will work with your primary care physician to develop a plan and facilitate the transition of your care after you are discharged from the hospital.

 - What happens on weekends?